Slipperboard/firmware/README.md

 This repository includes a [dev container](https://containers.dev/) configuration for VS Code.
-Open the project in VS Code and choose **Reopen in Container** to get a fully configured environment with PlatformIO and all required tools.
+Open the project in VS Code and choose **Reopen in Container** to get a fully configured environment with PlatformIO, Wokwi CLI, and all required tools.
 You can also launch the container from the command line with `make env`.
 Any build output in the container appears in the repository directory on the host.
 The CI workflow runs a **healthcheck** job that builds this container and executes `make precommit` and `make build` within it to verify the environment stays healthy.

 ## Directory Layout